About the Vocational Nursing Program

 - Physiology 001

-- A printout of the TEAS V transcript with an adjusted individual total score of 62
+- A printout of the current TEAS transcript with an adjusted individual total score

 The Vocational Nursing program at Pasadena City College is accredited by the California Board of Vocational Nurses and Psychiatric Technicians.